IWibawa/NutriPro/Project Plan.md

 2. **Outdated Information**: Removing outdated information that no longer reflects current food compositions.
 3. **Non-Nutritional Data**: Excluding data that is not relevant to nutritional content, such as marketing claims or non-nutritional additives.

-### Example of a Nutrition Database:
-The USDA's Food and Nutrient Database for Dietary Studies (FNDDS) is a well-known example.
-It converts food and beverages consumed into gram amounts and determines their nutrient values³.

 ## 2. Work Breakdown Structure